 Most people want to save their natural teeth if at all possible.
 When a tooth becomes damaged beyond the need for a simple filling, the options are to either remove it or try to save it with a root canal.
 Although a root canal is designed to sanitize and seal off the tooth from further infection, this outcome is not 100% guaranteed.
 Damaged teeth may experience recurring infections even after treatment, or they may retain inflammation that creates health risks for your mouth and your whole body.

-Your Phoenix dentist will advise you whether a root canal is likely to be successful.
+Our providers will advise you whether a root canal is likely to be successful.
 A tooth that is damaged beyond repair should be removed as soon as possible to protect your health.
 Even if you do receive a root canal, be on the lookout for recurring pain and signs of infection--root canals sometimes fail, and you'll need to be vigilant about taking further action if needed.

 Reasons to Consider Tooth Extraction